The American Plate Number Single Society

 Plate numbers also began to be printed on the face of coil stamps, introducing a whole new collecting interest.
 Previously, plate numbers were trimmed away from coil stamps as part of the printing and coiling process.
 (Some examples of partial plate numbers appearing on poorly-centered older coil stamps can be found on the Examples pages.)

 At the same time, printing contracts were opened up so that private security printers could bid on and print U.S. stamps.
 (Virtually all U.S. stamps from 1894 to the 1980s were printed by the Bureau of Engraving and Printing or BEP, a division of the U.S. Treasury Department.)
 A letter prefix was added to the plate number to designate the private firm.
-A, B, D, G, K, M, P, S, U and V have been used to date, as well as T on some BEP-printed test coils.
+A, B, C, D, G, K, M, P, S, U and V have been used to date, as well as T on some BEP-printed test coils.
+X is also used on USPS sample images.

 The American Plate Number Single Society was formally organized in 1976, although it traces its beginnings to 1952.
 APNSS originally got its start as an organization for collectors of postally used plate number singles.
 APNSS joined the APS as Affiliate #178 in 1988.

-Currently, 39% of our members collect mint (or unused) plate number singles, 27% prefer used PNS, and the remaining 34% collect both mint and used.
-[2005 statistics] Stated another way, 73% of our membership collect mint PNS, and 61% collect used PNS.
+39% of our members collect mint (or unused) plate number singles, 27% prefer used PNS, and the remaining 34% collect both mint and used.
+Stated another way, 73% of our membership collect mint PNS, and 61% collect used PNS.

 Some APNSS members also collect other marginal markings, such as singles with ZIP, copyright, and pane position markings, logos, siderographers' or plate finishers' initials, TOP markings, denomination aids and other markings.